iwomipl/questAnsw/README.md

 The solution is a basic skeleton of `express.js` app:

-1. The starting point is `index.js` - it contains the routes definitions.
+1. The starting point is `index.ts` - it contains the routes definitions.
 Most of them are empty and should be implemented as part of solving this exercise.
 Use the `GET /questions` route as a reference.
-2. The `repositories/question.js` holds the data store (which is a simple file, stored on disk) for questions and answers.
+2. The `repositories/question.ts` holds the data store (which is a simple file, stored on disk) for questions and answers.
 It also has functions that require implementation.
 3. Ther is also a test file for `question repository`.
 Put your repository tests there.
-4. The `middleware/repositories.js` hooks a repository into the `req` object of `express.js`.
+4. The `middleware/repositories.ts` hooks a repository into the `req` object of `express.js`.
 No need to extend anything here.

 ## Some assumptions